janbodnar/Python-Datovy-Analytik-Skolenie/large_data.md

-* Efficient Data Storage Formats:
+* Efficient Data Storage Formats
 Parquet and HDF5: These formats are optimized for performance and can handle
 large datasets more efficiently than traditional CSV files.

 * Utilizing Efficient Libraries: